 Results of tests on prototype conductors (This will be POST-PDR)

 Prototype lengths of the conductor will be tested to determine the compressive modulus, shear modulus, and thermal conductivity of the MgO as processed.
 These data will be fed into updates of the finite element analyses to refine the results which were obtained for this PDR based on published data and tests of commercially available copper jacketed solid copper conductor (see section 10.1)

+Electrical Testing

+An electrical testing program was developed to investigate the electrical behavior of the SSMIC prototypes and compare measured parameters to published data.
+The following tests were performed:

+DC leakage current at 1kV DC from room temperature (RT) up to maximum operating temperature (150oC);

+Dissipation factor (insulation power factor) at RT and 150oC;

+Voltage endurance at 150oC;

+DC breakdown at 150oC.

+Results are given in the following sections.

+Sample Preparation

+A total of 27 samples were tested, consisting of the following: